 台灣樂樂文化 Le Le Chinese Reading Pen System is a leveled reading system that teaches 1000+ Chinese characters through 300 booklets.
 The books are authored by Ju Yao (also known as Cathy Lee) who co-authored the Greenfield 我自己会读 leveled readers.

 Available in simplified and traditional Chinese; approximately 340 characters are different between the two language versions.

 The Chinese reading pen uses Taiwanese Mandarin, and video examples of the series will be provided at the end of this article.

-- Children age 4 to 8 years
+- Children age 4 to 8 years (or older)

-- Non-native speaking Chinese families
+- Fluent as well as non-native speaking Chinese families

 - Educators as a curriculum for beginners or as supplementary reading materials.